wave-squareAlphaHive On-Chain Signatures Verification in Move

 cargo build --bin sigs-cli

-Ed25519 signature (64 bytes)
+Ed25519 signature (64 bytes)arrow-up-right

 1. Generate a key and sign a message.